gloveboxes/AltairEverywhere/docs/docs/en/60-programming/01-i8080-IO-Ports.md

 ### Altair Emulator IO Port SDK

 Sample code in the **AppSamples/sdk** folder demonstrates how to use the IO port features via a C language SDK.
 For details, see the [SDK samples](https://github.com/gloveboxes/Altair-8800-Emulator/tree/main/src/AppSamples/sdk){:target=_blank}.
-These examples are also helpful for LLM-assisted development and [Vibe-Coding](01-Vibe-Coding.md) or C, Microsoft Basic, and Assembly programming.
+These examples are also helpful for LLM-assisted development and [Vibe-Coding](01-Vibe-Coding.md) for C, Microsoft Basic, and Assembly programming.

 ### Output ports